davetropeano/pbahrs-terraform/README.md

-# Terrform burst example
+# TFDemo

-The example architecture (see below) is designed to burst a series of virtual servers into IBM Cloud using an existing network, security architecture.
-The configuration for this architecture deploys virtual machines as multi-tenant instances into a defined datacenter.
-Selection of the number of virtual servers may be parameterized based on your preference to select the value at deployment time.
+The example architecture (see below) is designed for a lab to introduce a student to Terraform, IBM CLoud provider and use of Terraform to deploy to IBM Cloud.
+The architecture include two sets of virtual servers burst into IBM Cloud onto a network archiecture across two availability zones with networks, security, storage and other conventions.
+The configuration for this architecture deploys virtual machines as multi-tenant instances and provides for selection of the number of virtual servers at deployment time.
+Another version deploys single tenant servers across multiple locations.

 ## Architecture diagram